By India Visa

 India is best known for the pomp and majesty of its festivals.
 If you want to witness these in the first person, the best time to visit India should tally with the festival calendar!
 Remember that religious festivals follow a different calendar, which is different from the Roman calendar.
 It means that the dates still need to be fixed.
 One must check the precise dates before making plans.
 Some of these festivals are:

 - Holi: This festival of colors is truly unique.
 The vibrant festival sees people playing with gulaal (powdered pigments), with everyone enthusiastically joining in.
 The festival marks the end of winter, usually falling in March.

 - Diwali: The festival of lights is India’s most well-known festival.
 From rural India to urban places – homes, markets, and offices – are decorated with lamps and string lights.
 There is an air of festivity that welcomes all.
 Diwali usually falls in October.

-- Onam: Kerala’s biggest festival, Onam is a 10-day long festival with interesting cultural performances and mouth-watering food.
-The highlight, though, is the Vallamkali or the Snake Boat Race on Pampa River.
+- Onam: Kerala’s biggest festival, Onam, is a 10-day festival with engaging cultural performances and mouth-watering food.
+The highlight is the Vallamkali or the Snake Boat Race on the Pampa River.
 Onam falls in September.

 - Durga puja: Witness the entire city of Kolkata turn into a carnival of festivities, food, art, and spirituality.
 Food stalls, lightings, magnificent pandals, and streets full of people celebrating the festival make it the best time to visit Kolkata.
-It usually falls in the month of October.
+It usually falls in October.